pgpbpadilla/pgpbpadilla.github.io/_drafts/knetledge-memoir.liquid.md

 mathematics_](#halmos-writing).
 I had a hunch that I could get better at understanding mathematical texts if I understood the author's though process.

-The article is about the process personal of organizing notes, outlining, arranging each section in the text, fixing mistakes and improving the generated text.
+The article is about the process of organizing notes, outlining, arranging each section, fixing mistakes and improving the text in an iterative way.
 It seemed to me that I could _reverse-engineer_ the process in order to understand how a mathematician thinks.
 I have written a post about Halmos's article in [Halmos' tips for writing](#halmos-writing).

-Halmos describes how he organizes his ideas around a topic in some form of paper slips or cards, the cards have identifiers and can also have references to other cards.
+Halmos describes how to organize the ideas around a topic in some form of paper slips or cards, the cards have identifiers and can also have references to other cards.
 The result is a graph or network of ideas than can later be used as an aid during the writing process.

-## Knowledge as a network
+## Knowledge as a network of concepts

-This intuitive way of organizing _knowledge_ as a network of interconnected concepts is easily represented in a computer program and various programs can be written to analyze characterize the structure of the network.
+This intuitive way of organizing knowledge as a network of interconnected concepts is easily represented in a computer program and various programs can be written to analyze characterize the structure of the network.